TjanMichela/ACUNAO-AI/README.md

 * [Maintainers](#maintainers)
     * [Contributors](#contributors)
 * [License](#license)

+## MacOS App
+We have a downloadable MacOS App prototype ready to use.
+Please contact us at mte42@miami.edu for access to the app.

 ## Download LLM
 Please follow the following instructions prior to installing the AI Assistant.